Luphen1/Productline-Sales-Portfolio-Project/README.md

 8. What were the sales trends by quarter?
 9. How does the order status (Shipped, Cancelled, On Hold) sales trends?
 10. Which products generate the most revenue?
-11. Who were the top ten customers in terms of percentage of sales?
+11. Who were the top ten customers in terms of sales?
 12. What was the change in product lines sales over time?